neilchaudhuri/vidya-website/content/blog/welcoming-healthcare-gov.md

 health insurance and ultimately health care as efficiently as possible.

 As American readers know, HealthCare.gov faces a lot of exogenous pressure as a proxy in a raging American political and economic maelstrom.
-I did my best to ease that pressure by helping engineers deliver as quickly as possible.
+I did my best to ease that pressure on engineers by helping them deliver as quickly as possible.
 I developed reusable primitives that utilize Scala's type system to summon the compiler to minimize mistakes.
 For example, I wrote [monads](https://slideslive.com/38908886/functional-programming-with-effects) (without calling them monads) to ease composing data from multiple microservices asynchronously.
 I also introduced